 Rejection Block and the Judas Swing

-Every Judas Swing creates a rejection block.
+Every ICT Judas Swing creates a rejection block.
 The Judas Swing is the manipulation phase — price extends beyond the prior range's extreme to sweep the stop cluster, then reverses.
 That sweep candle, by definition, produces a long wick above the prior high (for a bearish Judas) or below the prior low (for a bullish Judas).
 That wick is the rejection block.

 This connection means rejection blocks are not rare or obscure formations — they appear at every significant Judas Swing.
 The question is whether the retrace into the Judas wick zone happens during the same session (same-day retest) or in a subsequent session (next-day retest).
 Both are valid rejection block setups, but the same-day retest during the Silver Bullet window (10:00–11:00 AM ET) after a NY open Judas Swing is the highest-frequency and highest-probability variant.